Scotland’s Landscape Charter

 Delivering The Charter

-The plan also links with the NatureScot and Historic Environment Scotland joint ‘People Place and Landscape Statement’ and its refreshed Action Plan, that sets out the vision and approach for managing change in Scotland’s landscape, and which will also support the implementation of the Charter
+The plan also links with the NatureScot and Historic Environment Scotland joint ‘People Place and Landscape Statement’ and its refreshed Action Plan, that sets out the vision and approach for managing change in Scotland’s landscape, and which will also support the work of the Charter.

 Greater numbers of people are actively participating in landscape at all levels and are positively engaged in landscape decision-making